OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 {: .warning}
 So yes, we are still open to new maintainers.

-{: .note}
-I am currently improving the documentation and introducing new docs for the maintainers.
+> I am currently (at the time of this writing) improving the documentation and introducing new docs for the maintainers.
 This is **NOT something hard to do** with good documentation.
-I hope this will help a bit.
+I hope this will help a lot.

 # Conclusion